briandrum/codes.forchagrin.com/_chapters/chapter-953-evergreen-cemetery.md

-approved for cremation of an indigent resident at the time of death, the Village of Chagrin Falls shall pay an amount not to exceed the maximum for cremation services to a licensed funeral home chosen by the Chief Administrative Officer or which is in possession of the deceased’s remains.
+approved for cremation of an indigent resident at the time of death, the Village of Chagrin Falls shall pay an amount not to exceed the maximum for cremation services to a licensed funeral home chosen by the Chief Administrative Officer or which is in possession of the deceased's remains.
 Payment shall be made directly to the funeral home.
-The amount paid shall be reduced by the amount of any Veteran’s Administration or Social Security burial benefits for which the deceased is eligible or the value of the assets owned by the decedent at the time of death.
+The amount paid shall be reduced by the amount of any Veteran's Administration or Social Security burial benefits for which the deceased is eligible or the value of the assets owned by the decedent at the time of death.